Doctor’s Orders: Prologue

 “I want to see if those rock hard abs of yours are real,” I murmur.
 “But first, I want to start with this.”

 And that’s when the kiss happens.
-One minute, we were sitting in a dark corner at the hotel bar and the next, we were in his hotel room where I get to see and taste Parker’s rock hard abs (and more).
+One minute, we’re sitting in a dark corner at the hotel bar and the next, our lips crash hungrily and I lose myself in his arms.
+He tastes amazing.
+He smells amazing—sage and the ocean mingling with his own scent.
+It’s intoxicating to the senses.

 I don’t even care that I’m totally like a wild woman around Parker, eager to try everything I never got to try with anyone else before.
 But it’s not like I’ve got a reputation to protect.
 Right now, I’m just one of the millions of people in Sin City getting laid.